sentinel-hub/eo-learn/README.md

 - `RAY` for installing ray and its dependencies
 - `ZARR` for installing the zarr functionality for chunked timestamp saving/loading
-- `FEATURES_EXTRA` for installing interpolation- and clustering-specific dependencies
-- `MASK_EXTRA` for installing `s2cloudless` for cloud masking
+- `EXTRA` for installing interpolation- and clustering-specific dependencies, or for installing `s2cloudless` in cloud masking
 - `VISUALIZATION` for using plotting libraries and utilities
 - `FULL` for installing all dependencies described so far
 - `DOCS` for developers, dependencies for building documentation